Value of licensure

 Complete the appropriate level of education in your state.
 Check the requirements of your state licensing board.
 Some require only a high school diploma, while many others require a degree from an accredited four-year surveying program.

-Licensure candidates typically must pass the Fundamentals of Surveying (FS) exam, the Principals and Practice of Surveying (PS) exam, and a state-specific exam.
+Licensure candidates typically must pass the Fundamentals of Surveying (FS) exam, the Principles and Practice of Surveying (PS) exam, and a state-specific exam.

 Most states require four years of acceptable, progressive, and verifiable work experience under the supervision of a licensed surveyor.